 Welcome to my personal webpage!
 My name is Ezequiel Ferrero.
-I’m a postdoc researcher in the areas of Statistical Mechanics and Condensed Matter Physics.
-My work is primarily related to Non-Equilibrium classical Statistical Physics, Phase Transitions, Disordered Systems and Glasses; but I’m also quite interested in computational techniques in physics, in particular, on GPU parallel approaches and Machine Learning, and I look forward to applications of my work in the fields of soft materials and geophysics.
+I’m a researcher in the areas of Statistical Mechanics and Condensed Matter Physics.
+My work is primarily related to Non-Equilibrium classical Statistical Physics, Phase Transitions and Driven Disordered Systems.
+I’m also interested in computational techniques in physics, in particular, on GPU parallel approaches and Machine Learning, and I look forward to applications of my work in the fields of soft materials and geophysics.

 I was born and raised in Córdoba (Argentina).
 I defended my PhD Thesis in my hometown at FaMAF UNC in February 2011 under the advice of Sergio Cannas.
 From April 2011 to April 2013 I was a CONICET postdoc fellow at the Solid State Theory Group at Centro Atómico Bariloche, working with Alejandro Kolton and Sebastian Bustingorry.
 Starting on May 2013 I have worked for almost four years as a postdoc at Laboratoire Interdisciplinaire de Physique in Grenoble (France) in the PSM group leaded by Jean-Louis Barrat.
-Since the beginning of 2017, I’m living in Milan (Italy), where I have joined the group of Stefano Zapperi, part of the Center for Complexity & Biosystems, also as a postdoc.
-Recently, CONICET has approved my incorporation as a stable researcher back in Centro Atómico Bariloche .
+In 2017 I moved to Milan (Italy) for a 1-year postdoc in the group of Stefano Zapperi, part of the Center for Complexity & Biosystems.
+Since Jan 2018 I’m a CONICET stable researcher at the Condensed Matter Theory Group in Centro Atómico Bariloche .
 On April 2022 I’ve moved to Barcelona where I’m currently working under a “María Zambrano” fellowship at the Condensed Matter Department of Barcelona University in collaboration with Carmen Miguel, in sabbatical leave from my stable position.
 I act also as a Managing Editor of Papers in Physics.Tweets by ezeferrero